top of page

 Modern-day houses in Balat (Photographed by Lara Öge in 2018)

-More recent scholarship has refrained from attributing these negative connotations to Balat for various reasons while acknowledging the problems Paspatis saw in the neighborhood.
+More recent scholarship has refrained from attributing these negative connotations to Balat for various reasons while acknowledging the problems Paspates saw in the neighborhood.
 It is worth mentioning that the Jewish population residing in the neighborhood was segregated based on wealth, and that it was these poorer regions that were criticized for their filth.
 The Karabaş quarter, as an example, housed the poorest portion of the neighborhood’s population and was mostly occupied by boatmen and street sellers. ‘‘Balat proper,’’ on the other hand, was entered through the Balat Gate (Balat Kapısı) and included the kavafhane (street of shoemakers), where small business owners operated their shops and the historic Balat bazaar was set up.
 Phanar, being the relatively lavish and predominantly Greek Orthodox neighborhood right next to Balat, did not help improve the reputation of the criticized neighborhood either.

 Characteristics of contemporary Balat are the antiquarians, the historic bazaar, and, undoubtedly, the townhouses.
 Also called sıraevler in Turkish, these townhouses are attached, often three-story buildings that are built multiple times at a time and are identical in architecture to their neighboring houses.
 Merdivenli Yokuş (translated verbatim to Staired Slope) is among the streets famous for its colorful townhouses with bay windows (cumba in Turkish).
 The street was notably restored and renovated by the United Nations Educational, Scientific and Cultural Organization (UNESCO) in the late 1990s and early 2000s and has been on their World Heritage List since 1985.
 Today, Merdivenli Yokuş is a picturesque street that attracts tourists as well as locals.